Balboura

-Balboura ruins are located in Karaçulha locality of Altınyayla district of Burdur.
-It is estimated that Balboura, like Oinoanda, may have been founded by immigrants from Pisidia, as it culturally shows more Pisidian characteristics than Lycian.
-Due to the conflicts with other Lycian cities, Balboura joined the Kibyratis Tetrapolis together with Oinoanda, Bubon and Kibyra.
-The oldest findings in the city date to the end of 3rd or the beginning of 2nd century BCE.
-Kibyratis Tetrapolis supported the Pontic king Mithridates during his revolt against Rome.
-Rome, which won the war, dispersed the tetrapolis.
+The ruins of Balboura are located in the Karaçulha locality of the Altınyayla district of Burdur.
+It is thought that, like Oinoanda, Balboura may have been founded by immigrants from Pisidia, as the city exhibits stronger Pisidian cultural characteristics than Lycian ones.
+Owing to conflicts with other Lycian cities, Balboura joined the Kibyratis Tetrapolis together with Oinoanda, Bubon, and Kibyra.
+The earliest archaeological evidence from the city dates to the late 3rd or early 2nd century BCE.
+The Kibyratis Tetrapolis supported the Pontic king Mithridates during his revolt against Rome; following Rome’s victory, the tetrapolis was dissolved.
 After 81 BCE, Balboura became a member of the Lycian League.

-The remains of the walls surrounding the acropolis reach only 2 meters in height.
-No monumental remains were found in the acropolis area.
-The Hellenistic theater is on the southern skirt of the acropolis hill.
-Its walls that support the stage are built in the polygonal technique with bossage stones.
-There is a smaller Roman period theater built into a recess in a rocky slope to the south of the valley.
-The workmanship of its stage building, whose lower parts have remained intact, is impressive, although there are very few traces of the seats carved into the rock.
-It is understood that the Nemesis Temple, the only structure in the city that could be identified with its inscription, was built by a person named Onesimos who defined himself as a servant of the people.
+The remains of the fortification walls surrounding the acropolis survive to a height of only about 2 meters, and no monumental structures have been identified within the acropolis area.
+The Hellenistic theater is situated on the southern slope of the acropolis hill.
+The walls supporting the stage building are constructed in polygonal masonry with bossed stones.
+A smaller theater dating to the Roman period is located further south, built into a recess in the rocky slope overlooking the valley.
+Although only limited traces of the rock-cut seating survive, the masonry of the stage building—particularly its well-preserved lower sections—is noteworthy.
+The Temple of Nemesis, the only structure in the city that can be securely identified through its inscription, is understood to have been built by an individual named Onesimos, who described himself as a servant of the people.

 Hellenistic Theater